Conus mus: Distribution

 including the Eastern Caribbean island chain, and Barbados.

 Description

 The maximum recorded shell length is 43.5 mm.
-The shell has a tubercuiated spire.
+The shell has a tuberculated spire.
 The body whorl is covered by narrow, raised revolving striae.
 Its color is ash-white, longitudinally streaked and maculated with chestnut.
 The tubercles of the spire are white, and there is usually a white band below the middle of the body whorl.
 The aperture is chestnut-colored, with a central white band.

+Rarely, giant specimens of 50–60 mm. are known, but these are far from normal.

 Habitat

 Minimum recorded depth is 0 m.
 Maximum recorded depth is 18 m.